 If you’re going to serve this at a party, get some helpful tips along with 25 delicious game day appetizer recipes to choose from.

 - Tomatoes – any variety, you can even use cherry tomatoes in a pinch.
 If you use yellow tomatoes, there’s not much color variety so red looks prettier.
+The fresher the better your homemade salsa will be.

 - Peaches – A fresh peach works best for a salsa but if fresh peaches aren’t available, frozen will make a delicious salsa.
 Here are some tips for how to pick the sweetest peaches.